Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Background

 The frugal mindset aims to maintain model performance while minimising resource consumption~\citep{evchenko2021frugal, violos2025frugal}.
 In this work, we define \textbf{data frugality} as the practice of maximising learning efficiency per data sample by identifying and removing redundant or uninformative samples using subset selection methods.

-For many learning problems, dataset size can be reduced substantiality without noticeable drops in performance \citep{he2024large,tan2025data}.
+For many learning problems, dataset size can be reduced substantially without noticeable drops in performance \citep{he2024large,tan2025data}.
 This can be achieved by computing representative subsets, i.e., small subsets of large datasets that contain the most informative data samples~\citep{feldman2019core}.
-Models trained on such a subset are expected to achieve performance comparable to those trained on full datasets and subsets with approximation guarantees are often called coresets.
+Models trained on such a subset are expected to achieve performance comparable to those trained on full datasets.
+Subsets with approximation guarantees are often called coresets.
 Apart from improving storage demands and model training, those representative subsets are also beneficial for model selection.

-Appendix \ref{app:coreset_methods} contains an overview of coreset selection methods.
+Data frugality can be pursued through several complementary strategies.
+Dataset condensation and distillation synthesise compact training sets, while subset selection retains a subset of existing samples.
+This paper focuses on the latter and we use \emph{subset selection} (or \emph{data pruning}) as the umbrella term, and reserve \emph{coreset} for subsets with formal approximation guarantees.
+Many state-of-the-art (SOTA) methods discussed here are score-based heuristics that retain accuracy empirically without such guarantees (see Appendix~\ref{app:coreset_methods}).

 By prioritising data quality over data quantity, frugal approaches can surpass classical power-law scaling~\citep{sorscher2022beyond}, while reducing computational demand and environmental impact across multiple stages of the data and model lifecycle (see Figure~\ref{fig:lifecycles}) \citep{violos2025frugal, penedo2023refinedweb, he2024large, verdecchia2022data}.
+In the LLM setting, \citet{muennighoff2023scaling} show that data-constrained training using repeating data tokens across epochs, achieves performance competitive with unconstrained training, suggesting that data frugality is viable even at frontier scale.
 Datasets that are small from the outset typically incur lower energy use across the entire data lifecycle, as well as model selection and training, compared to a larger dataset.
-By contrast, coreset methods primarily reduce energy during model training, and can also lower costs associated with storage, distribution, and model selection.
+Meanwhile, coreset methods primarily reduce energy during model training, and can also lower costs associated with storage, distribution, and model selection.
 Empirical work shows that coreset approaches can deliver substantial training energy reductions with limited performance loss~\citep{killamsetty2021grad, scala2025efficient}.